alexeyza/startup-programming/milestone 3 - public beta.md

 - Project challenges, including your own experience and reflections
 - Your insights of pilot testing your product with real users (please send us by email the pilot summary beforehand).

+>_“If you are not embarrassed by the first version of your product, you’ve launched too late.”_ - Reid Hoffman, LinkedIn co-founder

 Some general advice:

 - Prepare an appealing demo!